 The maximum floor space controls for Precinct 47 are generally between 1:1 and 2.3:1, with lower densities along sensitive residential interfaces to the west of the precinct and two pockets of higher density.
-Land to the north of Rich Street and to the north of Wicks Park would sustain higher densities of up to 3.5:1, reflecting the vision for these areas as activity centres within Precinct 47.
+Land north of Wicks Park and located between Sydenham Road, Mitchell Street, Farr Street and Victoria Road (i.e. the Timberyard Site and immediate surrounds) would sustain higher densities of up to 3.5:1, reflecting the vision for these areas being the focus of residential within Precinct 47.